Vigitant/startup/README.md

 I had some trouble with the structuring of the folders and files - the public folder needs to go in the main folder of the project, and only the things that are publicly visible go in there.

-Simon DB notes:

-Remember to: get MongoDB (or whatever service) set up, install the nodes in the project I'm working on, and updating gitignore to ignore the associated files.